 Start with your account list

 Upload your target companies to your CTV platform.
 The platform matches those companies to households where employees live.
-Match rates typically run 40-70%, which isn’t perfect, but the reached households are high-value.
+Match rates vary based on data quality and list composition.
+Not every account gets matched, but the households you do reach are the right ones.

 Tip: Start with your top 100-200 accounts, not your entire database.
 Focus on accounts with active opportunities or high-intent signals where CTV impressions can actually influence outcomes.